 Now could be a great time to buy a home in the UK, as market conditions give buyers several reasons to act now – especially as we approach Brexit.

-On the topic of the effects of Brexit on mortgages, Lewis explained that as financial markets rise and fall based on perception and confidence, any event as significant as Brexit is likely to have an impact.
+On the topic of how Brexit will affect house prices and mortgages, Lewis explained that as financial markets rise and fall based on perception and confidence, any event as significant as Brexit is likely to have an impact.
 Since the amount we pay on our mortgage is linked to the interest rates set by the Bank of England, they would also be affected.

 This means that if there is no deal struck with the EU regarding the terms of the UK’s exit from the union, this is likely to cause uncertainty and the markets could drop.
 If the markets drop, the value of the pound will decrease against other global currencies, and it will become more expensive to import goods from abroad.
 The Bank of England will then need to strengthen the pound by imposing a rise in the rate of interest – meaning higher repayments on mortgages.

 Lewis added that “things are more likely to be smoother” if the UK does manage to garner a deal with the EU.

 The banks are seeing a positive outlook on what will happen to property prices after Brexit, with cautious optimism that the market will continue to improve.
 Russell Galley, managing director at Halifax, commented: “Looking ahead, aside from the obvious political and economic uncertainty, the biggest issue for the housing market in 2019 will be the degree to which mortgage payment affordability changes.

 “Average pay growth is likely to gather pace but, with a further interest rate increase also predicted, house prices are unlikely to be pushed significantly in either direction.”